ccobasi/todo2.0/README.md

 ## Getting Started

-To get a local copy of this program up and running on your local machine follow this sections.
+To get a local copy of this program up and running on your local machine follow this steps.

 ### Prerequisites